square/curtains/README.md

 _Lift the curtain on Android Windows!_

-The Android Framework is missing critical Window related APIs.
-This library fills the gaps.

-Developers are not in control of the entirety of their code and therefore need APIs for managing components in a centralized way.
-App developers constantly leverage 3rd party libraries, work in codebases which high complexity and a large number of collaborators.
-Library developers write code that gets integrated within code they do not control.
+Android developers are not in control of the entirety of their code and therefore need APIs for managing components in a centralized way.
+App developers constantly leverage 3rd party libraries, work in code bases which high complexity and many collaborators.
+Library developers write code that gets integrated within app code they do not control.

-In practice, this manifests as a lack of central API for tracking the lifecycle of Android windows (e.g. you can't know if a library shows a dialog), Android manifest components (services, providers, broadcast receiver) or accessing view state without subclassing.
+Unfortunately, the Android Framework lacks API for tracking the lifecycle of Android windows (e.g. you can't know if a library shows a dialog), Android manifest components (services, providers, broadcast receiver) or accessing view state without subclassing.

-The *Curtains* library provides centralized APIs for managing Window related concerns.
+_Curtains_ provides centralized APIs for managing Window related concerns.
 Its internals are a happy mix of hacks, workarounds for known Android bugs and glue code for simplifying APIs.